 Samsung's forays into Wearable technology for the consumer market haven't been very groundbreaking, and a few never even touched down.
 Perhaps the secret was to aim higher than heart rate trackers and smartwatches.
 A small team at Samsung has been working in the company's Creativity Lab (a.k.a.
 C-Lab) developing a headset capable of observing brainwave patterns for signs of a stroke.
 Not only could the system help millions of people each year to prevent a crippling or fatal stroke, but the technology may have applications for monitoring the heart and brain for many other conditions.

 At Google I/O, we heard a little bit about Google Fit - Google's renewed effort at quantified, managed health data.
 We heard that multiple partners had signed on and got a taste of what Google Fit would be able to accomplish, but beyond that details were a little hazy.

 We were however told a preview SDK would be made available in "coming weeks," (a dreaded phrase to any Google user) and today that promise has been fulfilled.
+In a post to its Developers Blog, Google has announced the Google Fit preview SDK, explaining that Fit provides a "single set of APIs for apps and device manufacturers to store and access data from fitness apps and sensors," making it easy for apps to provide not just raw fitness data, but useful insights based on those data.
 Read More

 It's no mystery that Google has been poking around wearable gadgets for quite some time.
 The list of projects seems to keep growing as we hear about rumors of an LG-made smartwatch, another prototype watch designed by Motorola, and of course, Google's own Glass.
 Earlier today at SXSW, Sundar Pichai took to the stage to announce plans to release a brand new SDK for Android-based wearable devices in about two weeks.